-In 2019 all officers within the department completed 68 hours of In-Service Training.
-Of those 66 hours, 24 hours are mandated by the State of North Carolina Training and Standards
+In 2020 all officers within the department completed 26 hours of In-Service Training.
+Of those 26 ours, 24 hours are mandated by the State of North Carolina Training and Standards Commission.

-Commission.
-The additional 44 hours of in-service training is mandated by the department.
-Members of the department also attended 1,584 hours of additional training throughout the year.
-The department sent officers to 240 hours of advanced crash investigation courses, 707 hours of Special Response Team Training.
-Every year officers receive an eight-hour block of instruction on Law Enforcement Driver Training, and we have begun sending officers each year to the North Carolina State Highway Patrol Driving School which is an additional 40 hours per officer who attend, this year 4 officers attended resulting in 160 hours of extra driver training.
-The department also sent officers to several conferences including the Southern Software Conference, State, and National SWAT Conference, Management Development Conference.
-All other training hours were devoted to re-certifications.
+The additional 2 hours of in-service training is mandated by the department and was less than normal due to COVID restrictions in 2020.
+Members of the department also attended additional training throughout the year.
+The department sent officers to 240 hours of advanced crash investigation courses; 706 hours of Special Response Team Training, all other training hours were devoted to re-certifications.